4neesh/DevBlog/src/blogInProgress/02X_StockMaintain01.md

 Lines 1 and 2 set the server port to 8888, this is a conventional port number used for the configuration server.
 The remaining lines allow the server to connect to the GitHub repository to obtain the config files.<br> The uri value is where the .git file exists within the repository.
 It is important to point directly to the area of the .git file as the configuration server will clone the repository before using it.<br>
 The searchPaths include the sub-directories for the configuration files.
 In the github repository, the config files are stored in the ConfigFiles sub-directory.
-Further config files are stored in a directory called "tech".
+Further config files are stored in a directory called "tech". <br>
+When defining the searchPaths, it is important to define them in order of granularity.
+If ConfigFiles/tech* was placed before Config*, the searchPaths would not perform as expected.
 </p>

 ```